 There is a growing recognition that workplaces can be a direct cause of post-traumatic stress disorder (PTSD).

-But 6 provinces have passed legislation that makes a direct link between psychological disorders like PTSD and workplace trauma.
+Seven provinces have passed legislation that makes a direct link between psychological disorders like PTSD and workplace trauma.
 Under most of these laws, some workers diagnosed with PTSD will be able to claim workers’ compensation benefits without having to prove that their illness was caused by their workplace.
-This kind of legislation presumes that the PTSD is a workplace injury.
+This kind of legislation presumes that PTSD is a workplace injury.

-Only in Manitoba & Saskatchewan are all workers covered by this legislation, in rest of the provinces only some first responders are covered.
+Only in Manitoba, Saskatchewan and Newfoundland and Labrador are all workers covered by this legislation, in the rest of the provinces, only some first responders are covered.